• Skip to primary navigation

 Some users have reported noticing improvement in keyboard typing speed, after disabling the Accent Pop-up menu on Mac.

-Open Terminal on Mac
+1. Open the Terminal on your Mac.

-Note: If required, you can enable the Accent Pop-up menu on your Mac at any time by running defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool true command on the Terminal screen.
+Note: If required, you can enable Accent Pop-up menu on your Mac at any time by running defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool true command on the Terminal screen.

 Sam Patwegar